microchip-pic-avr-examples/pic18f47q84-curiosity-hpc-demo-code/README.md

   This lab provides code for writing and reading a single byte to the on-board EEPROM.
 EEPROM is nonvolatile memory, meaning that it does not lose its value when power is shut off.
 This is unlike RAM, which will lose its value when no power is applied.
 The EEPROM is useful for storing variables that must available between power cycles.
 A good use case is to store calibration data for the user application and have it loaded on every boot-up.
 It is also convenient to use if the entire RAM space is used up.
 Writes and reads to the EEPROM are relatively quick, being much faster than Program Flash Memory (PFM) operations.

   #### Hardware Effects
-  The ADC is used to continously sample the potentiometer, and the upper MSBs of the result are written to the LEDs.
+  The ADC is used to continously sample the potentiometer, and the upper MSbs of the result are written to the LEDs.
 When switch S2 is pressed, the current ADC value is written to the first location in EEPROM and the entire contents of the EEPROM memory is printed via the serial port.
 When the switch is pressed again, the current ADC value is written to the next address in EEPROM and the EEPROM contents are printed again.
 This process can be repeated until the EEPROM memory is full, after which the program will start writing ADC values starting at the beginning of EEPROM.

   #### Summary
   This lab stores an ADC value every time switch 2 is pressed, effectively keeping a log of all ADC values.